 Like other Lamborghinis, the Reventon is named after a fighting bull.
 The one in question killed Mexican bullfighter Felix Guzman in 1943.
-The Reventon has a 6.5liter V12 engine and can do 221mph.
+The Reventon has a 6.5-liter V12 engine and can do 221mph.
 Another 15 roadster versions of the car, with a lower top speed of 205mph, were also made.

 Koenigsegg Agera R: $1.6million

 The Agera R can do 0-60 in around 2.9seconds.
 An updated version was unveiled at the 2012 Geneva Motor Show in Switzerland with carbon fiber wheels and improved aerodynamics.
-It also had the 5.0liter V8 engine’s output improved from 950hp to 960hp on regular gas and to 1,140hp when using E85 biofuel.
+It also upped the 5.0-liter V8 engine’s output from 950hp to 960hp on regular gas and to 1,140hp when using E85 biofuel.

 Maybach Landaulet: $1.38million

-Ferrari LaFerrari: $1.3million (estimated)
+Ferrari LaFerrari: estimated at $1.3million